Blog

 • in peer-reviewed scientific literature published reports of other clinical experience either with the device in question or with a device whose similarity to the device in question can be demonstrated,

-• clinically relevant information from post-marketing surveillance, in particular from post-marketing clinical follow-up.
+• Clinically relevant data from post-market surveillance, in particular from post-market clinical follow-up.

 (SOURCE: MDR, Article 2)

-How the clinical data is collected should be determined at the beginning of every product development.
-If necessary, we collect data on behalf of the manufacturers via clinical investigations or literature searches, which in turn also serve as the basis for clinical investigation concepts, evaluation concepts for DiGA studies and descriptions of the state of the art (SotA).
+How clinical data will be collected should be defined at the very beginning of every product development process.
+On behalf of manufacturers, we collect this data as needed through clinical trials or literature reviews, which in turn also serve as the basis for clinical trial designs, evaluation concepts for digital health applications (DiGA) studies, and descriptions of the state of the art (SotA).

-The clinical data collected is summarized in the clinical evaluation or as part of its updating.
-The clinical evaluation is therefore at the center of every data collection or, to put it another way, every data collection flows into the clinical evaluation, which then analyzes and assesses this data.
+The collected clinical data are summarized in the clinical evaluation or as part of its update.
+Clinical evaluation is therefore central to every data collection process; or, put another way, every piece of data collected contributes to the clinical evaluation, which then analyzes and assesses this data.

-This article shows our solution for digitally and automatically collecting clinical data for clinical evaluation or as input for a clinical trial.
+This article presents our solution for collecting clinical data digitally and automatically for clinical evaluation or as input for a clinical trial.

 2. Types of clinical trials

-For medical devices, a distinction is made between four different clinical test types:
+For medical devices, a distinction is made between four different types of clinical trials:

-The focus of this article is in particular on the clinical trial to demonstrate the conformity of products (Article 62 ff of the MDR, also called “authorization study”) and the clinical trial in relation to products that bear the CE marking (Article 74 of the MDR or exception of which, also called the “PMCF study”) as well as the DiGA studies.
+This article focuses in particular on clinical trials to demonstrate the conformity of products (Articles 62 ff of the MDR, also called "approval study"), clinical trials relating to products bearing the CE marking (Article 74 of the MDR or exception thereto, also called "PMCF study") and DiGA studies.

-Other clinical trials (Article 82 of the MDR) serve primarily to gain scientific knowledge and take place outside of the conformity assessment procedure and outside of clinical follow-up (Post Market Clinical Follow-up, PMCF).
-They are therefore not included in the clinical evaluation.
-Nevertheless, a literature search must also be carried out for test plans for these other studies.
+Other clinical investigations (Article 82 of the MDR) primarily serve to advance scientific knowledge and take place outside the conformity assessment procedure and outside of post-market clinical follow-up (PMCF).
+Therefore, they are not included in the clinical evaluation.
+Nevertheless, a literature search must also be conducted for the protocols of these other studies.

-Such a clinical trial is also called an approval study.
-In this case, the clinical data is collected directly on the medical device as part of a clinical trial.
-In addition to state-of-the-art data, these are then included in the initial clinical evaluation of the medical device.
+Such a clinical trial is also called a registration study.
+In this case, clinical data are collected directly for the medical device as part of a clinical trial.
+These data, along with state-of-the-art data, are then incorporated into the initial clinical evaluation of the medical device.

-In order to obtain data on the state of the art, a literature search is necessary.
+To obtain data on the state of the art, a literature search is required.

-This preclinical assessment also serves as the basis for the Clinical Investigation Plan (CIP), as this is a
+This preclinical assessment also serves as the basis for the clinical investigation plan (CIP), as this provides a

 "Description of the relevance of the clinical trial in the context of the state of the art in clinical practice"

-must contain (Appendix XV, Chapter II, sentence 3.4 of the MDR).
+must contain (Annex XV, Chapter II, paragraph 3.4 of the MDR).

-For clinical trials relating to products that bear the CE marking (Article 74 of the MDR) and PMCF studies excluded from it, a trial plan must also be drawn up which - unlike registration studies - is based on the most recently created clinical assessment and its possible data gaps and remaining questions.
+For clinical trials relating to products bearing the CE marking (Article 74 of the MDR) and exempt PMCF studies, a study plan must also be drawn up, which – unlike for registration studies – is based on the most recently completed clinical evaluation, its possible data gaps and remaining questions.

-A literature search was also carried out as part of the clinical evaluation.
+A literature search was also conducted as part of the clinical evaluation in this regard.

 2.3 DiGA studies

-DiGA studies serve to demonstrate the positive healthcare effect of the digital health application (DiGA).
+DiGA studies serve to demonstrate the positive healthcare effect of digital health applications (DiGA).

-For this purpose, an evaluation concept drawn up in accordance with generally recognized scientific standards must be presented in advance of the fast-track procedure, which appropriately takes into account the results of the systematic data evaluation.
+For this purpose, an evaluation concept prepared according to generally accepted scientific standards must be submitted in advance of the fast-track procedure, which adequately takes into account the results of the systematic data analysis.

-“In addition to a systematic literature search and evaluation, the systematic data evaluation also includes the inclusion of our own systematically evaluated data that was obtained using the DiGA.”
+"The systematic data analysis includes not only a systematic literature search and evaluation but also the inclusion of our own systematically evaluated data obtained in the application of DiGA."

-On the one hand, this literature can partly come from clinical evaluation.
-Since the endpoints of the DiGA study can not only cover the claims of the clinical assessment on clinical performance, safety and clinical benefit (via proof of the medical benefit of the DiGA), but can also include endpoints on patient-relevant structural and procedural improvements, recommends a separate literature search.
+This literature may, to some extent, originate from clinical evaluations.
+However, since the endpoints of the DiGA study can cover not only the claims of the clinical evaluation regarding clinical performance, safety, and clinical benefit (via the demonstration of the medical benefit of the DiGA), but also endpoints relating to patient-relevant structural and procedural improvements, a separate literature search is recommended.

 3. Digitized literature search